cornell-dti/trends-in-web-dev-website/versioned_docs/version-2022sp/lecture9.md

 We can use React Context with the `useContext` hook (discussed in [Lecture 6](/docs/lecture6#usecontext)) to solve this **prop drilling** problem.

-After creating this Context Provider, we can wrap our root component in `pages/_app.tsx` so that any child component can access and interact with our context.

 ```tsx title="AuthUserProvider.tsx"
 // other imports
 import { WrappedComponentProps } from 'react-with-firebase-auth';